neptune-ai/neptune-client-scale/README.md

 ### Configure API token and project

 1. Log in to your Neptune Scale workspace.
-1. Create a project, or find an existing project you want to send the run metadata to.
 1. Get your API token from your user menu in the bottom left corner.

     > If you're a workspace admin, you can also set up a service account.
 This way, multiple people or machines can share the same API token.
 To get started, access the workspace settings via the user menu.

-1. In the environment where neptune-scale is installed, set the following environment variables to the API token and project name:
+1. In the environment where neptune-scale is installed, save your API token to the `NEPTUNE_API_TOKEN` environment variable:

     ```
-    export NEPTUNE_API_TOKEN="h0dHBzOi8aHR0cHM.4kl0jvYh3Kb8...ifQ=="
+    export NEPTUNE_API_TOKEN="h0dHBzOi8aHR0cHM6...Y2MifQ=="
     ```

+1. Create a project, or find an existing project you want to send the run metadata to.

+    To create a project via API:

+    ```python
+    from neptune_scale import create_project

+    create_project(
+        name="project-x",
+        workspace="team-alpha",
+    )
     ```

+1. (optional) In the environment where neptune-scale is installed, save your full project path to the `NEPTUNE_PROJECT` environment variable:

+    ```bash
     export NEPTUNE_PROJECT="team-alpha/project-x"
     ```

+    > If you skip this step, you need to pass the project name as an argument each time you start a run.

 You're ready to start using Neptune Scale.